Test-Time Matching: Unlocking Compositional Reasoning in Multimodal Models: Methods

 \section{Methods}

-Our approach begins with a re-examination of evaluation metrics for compositional reasoning.
-We introduce an alternative group matching score (\matchscoretext) that better exploits group structure and reveals substantial hidden model capability (\cref{sec:metric}).
-Building on this insight, we develop an iterative, self-improving \emph{Test-Time Matching} (\ttmtext) algorithm that bootstraps model performance without external supervision (\cref{sec:ttm}).
+In \cref{sec:metric}, we show that the standard evaluation metric can systematically \emph{undercount} model capability on group-structured benchmarks, and we introduce a group matching score (\matchscoretext) that corrects this artifact.
+Building on this, we develop an iterative, self-improving \emph{Test-Time Matching} (\ttmtext) algorithm that bootstraps model performance without external supervision (\cref{sec:ttm}).
 Finally, we extend \ttmtext beyond group-structured datasets to a global matching formulation applicable to general settings (\cref{sec:global_matching}).